-The undersigned members of the Consortium for Citizens with Disabilities (CCD) Long-Term Services and Supports (LTSS) Task Force strongly support the Ensuring Access to Direct Support Professionals (S. 3220).
-CCD is the largest coalition of national organizations working together to advocate for federal public policy that ensures the self-determination, independence, empowerment, integration and inclusion of children and adults with disabilities in all aspects of society.
+The undersigned members of the Consortium for Citizens with Disabilities (CCD) Long-Term Services and Supports (LTSS) Task Force strongly support the Isaiah Baker and Margie Austin-Harris Act of 2019 (Isaiah and Margie's Act/H.R.
+5443).
+The Consortium for Citizens with Disabilities (CCD) is the largest coalition of national organizations working together to advocate for federal public policy that ensures the self-determination, independence, empowerment, integration and inclusion of children and adults with disabilities in all aspects of society.
 The Long-Term Services and Supports Task Force focuses on ensuring that people with disabilities and aging adults have access to the LTSS, particularly Home and Community Based Services (HCBS), they need to live, work and participate in their communities.

-The Ensuring Access to Direct Support Professionals Act aims to correct a longstanding policy challenge in the 1915(c) HCBS waiver program.
+Isaiah and Margie's Act aims to correct a longstanding policy challenge in the 1915(c) Home and Community-Based Services (HCBS) waiver program.
 This challenge effectively prevents individuals with disabilities and seniors who go to the hospital from bringing with them the Direct Support Professionals (DSPs) who know them best to provide them with the support they rely on.
 The legislation brings 1915(c) in line with other HCBS authorities by allowing payment for DSPs to provide personal assistance and other services when the individual they support experiences a short-term stay in an acute care hospital.